Posidonia australis: Distribution

 This species is found in waters around the southern coast of Australia.
-In Western Australia is occurs in the Shark Bay region, around islands of the Houtman Abrolhos, and southward along the coast of the Swan Coastal Plain.
+In Western Australia it occurs in the Shark Bay region, around islands of the Houtman Abrolhos, and southward along the coast of the Swan Coastal Plain.
 The species is recorded at the edge of the Esperance Plains, the Archipelago of the Recherche, at the southern coast of the southwest region.
 The range extends to the east to coastal areas of New South Wales, South Australia, Tasmania, and Victoria.

 A sign of a nearby occurrence of Posidonia is the presence of masses of decomposing leaves on beaches, forming fibrous balls.

 Largest known organism

 A research article in the Proceedings of the Royal Society reported in June 2022 that genetic testing had revealed that samples of Posidonia australis taken from a meadow in Shark Bay up to 180 km apart were all from a single clone of the same plant.
 The plant covers an area of seafloor of around 200 km2.
 This would make it the largest known organism in the world by area, exceeding the size of a colony of the Armillaria ostoyae fungus in Malheur National Forest, Oregon that extends 9.1 km2, as well as a stand of quaking aspen trees in Utah that extends over more than 40 ha.

 The plant is estimated to have taken at least 4,500 years to grow to this size by using rhizomes to colonise new parts of the seafloor, assuming a rhizome growth rate of around 35 cm a year.
 This age puts it among the oldest known clonal plants too.